-1) The Optional State Supplement (OSS) is a financial grant for low-income individuals that live in residential care, be that a family group home or an assisted living residence.
+1) The Optional State Supplement (OSS) is a financial grant for low-income individuals that live in residential care, be that an adult family care home or an assisted living residence.
 This payment goes toward the fees of room and board.
 Read more about Florida's OSS eligibility and limits.

 2) Project R.E.L.I.E.F., or Respite for Elders Living in Everyday Families, is a free respite care program.
 Respite care is provided in-home.
-Click here for Project R.E.L.I.E.F locations and eligibility information.
+Click here for Project R.E.L.I.E.F eligibility information.